 Register on Oriel, the online application portal

 You can register on Oriel as soon as you wish but you will not be able to apply until the application window for the vacancy opens.
-Click this link to view the date and time of the application window.
+Click this link for the date and time of the application window.

 Once on the Oriel website (www.oriel.nhs.uk) click on ‘Register’ in the top right-hand corner to create your user account.
-Make sure you use an email address that we can contact you on until the programme start date.
+Make sure you use an email address that we can contact you on until the programme start date, rather than a work or university email address.
 Select the option ‘Register to apply to scientist training programmes’ and continue.

 We use direct messaging in Oriel to contact you about applications in progress.
 Make sure you check your Oriel account on a regular basis to stay informed.
 We may also use the email address supplied to us, but your main source of information will be via Oriel.